 Thinking of Submitting a Proposal for Future Conferences?

 Do you have broad experience as a presenter (working with and speaking to diverse audiences)?
 Do you have experience presenting to audiences of 75 or more participants?
 Is your content fresh and highly relevant to cheese industry professionals or enthusiasts?
 Are your sessions interactive?
 Would your audiences describe you as a dynamic presenter?
 Have you received audience evaluations (for sessions with 75 or more participants) demonstrating excellent ratings in the 80th percentile or above?

 If your answered “yes” to all of these questions, then you meet ACS’s qualifications for a speaking position.

 The Evaluation Process

 To be considered as a speaker, your program must be educational in nature—sales presentations will not be accepted.
 In addition, your material should be original: otherwise, sources must be referenced.
-For multiple speakers, each speaker must agree to this submission.
+For sessions with multiple speakers, each speaker must agree to this submission.
 Incomplete programs will not be considered.

 Programs should last 90 minutes, which includes a brief period for Q&A. Panels should not consist of more than three speakers and one moderator (four participants total).